icefairy2/HPC-Lab/assig3/README.md

 To separate the network into two equal parts, we would have to cut a minimum amount of 20 edges which are between 2-2 spine switches being connected to 5 leaf switches on one side, and cutting the connection to the other half.
 This way, the bisection width would be equal to 20.
-The bisection bandwidth is the sum of the single badwidth of all edges along the cut, and because the edges were 4 port links, we would have 20 * 4 * (bandwith).
+The bisection bandwidth is the sum of the single badwidth of all edges along the cut, and because the edges were 4 port links, we would have 20 * 4 * (bandwidth).
 In our case the bandwith is 100Gbit so the final value of the bisection bandwidth is 8000 Gbit.

 #### 4. Give a short explanation of the sub-benchmakrs in the *Intel MPI Benchmarks*